 Helping Banks Reach the Base of the Pyramid

-Vortex calculates that 10,000 ATMs will provide access to formal banking for 30 million peoplemany earning as little as US $1-4 a day.
-Through the company's commitment to the Business Call to Action, Vortex will make 80,000 ATMs available in rural and semi-urban areas over the next four years.
+Vortex calculated that 10,000 ATM's will provide access to formal banking for 30 million people many earning as little as US $1-4 a day.
+Through the company's commitment to the Business Call to Action, Vortex committed to make 80,000 ATMs available in rural and semi-urban areas over a four-year period.

-To date, the company has deployed 545 solar-powered ATMS to rural communities in partnership with the State Bank of India.
+At the time of membership, the company had deployed 545 solar-powered ATMS to rural communities in partnership with the State Bank of India.